St. Agnes Academy, Indianapolis (1892-1970)

 Alumnae events for St. Agnes School are coordinated by Pat Douglass.
 Contact her for future reunion dates at email@example.com or by phone at 317-340-7550.

-Connie Gualano is the alumnae/I relations manager for the Sisters of Providence.
-You may reach her at 812-535-2811 or by email at firstname.lastname@example.org.
+Cami Pritchett, Constituent Engagement/Planned Giving Manager, is heading the alumnae/i relations area of our department at this time.
+You may reach her at 812-535-2807 or email Cami at firstname.lastname@example.org.

 In the state capitol, Bishop Silas Chatard was eager for the Sisters of Providence to open a first class girls’ academy.
 He bought the Conduit mansion across the street from St. Peter and Paul Cathedral on North Meridian Street.
 The Bishop bought the mansion for $26,000 and deeded it to the sisters in 1892.
 The Conduit house had to be renovated to make it a suitable academy.
 It was a typical Victorian mansion.
 Converting the frame building into school rooms was a heavy financial burden on the community of sisters, but it was done in hopes the school would become a leading academy in Indianapolis.

-Sister Camilla Morrison was the first Superior and she was aided by 11 sisters.
+Sister Camilla Morrison was the first Superior of St. Agnes Academy and she was aided by 11 sisters.
 In 1893, Laura Byeher, age 12, was the first student to register.
 On June 7, 1897, the first three graduates from St. Agnes were May Reaume, Adelaide Thale and Mary Helmer.
 Each graduate gave an oral essay the day they graduated.
 After each essay was given, other students played instruments.

 St. Agnes was a boarding school from 1893 until 1932.
 The boarders could only have Saturday visitors and no phone calls were permitted except from parents or guardians.
 Their extracurricular activities were projects planned from Sodality.
 In 1909, students began wearing uniforms.
 St. Agnes also became a grade school used by Cathedral.
 In 1908, a newer building was erected facing Meridian Street.
 The old mansion was moved behind the newer building.
 In November 1922, the old building, the Conduit mansion, was razed.